zhuzhenyu1997/Generalization-Error-and-Lipschitz-Constant-Bounds-for-Polynomial-Nets/README.md

 Specifically, we include the code for projected during training and attack during testing.

+## Browsing the folder and files

+The folder and files structure is the following:

+`utils/dataset.py`: Describes some parsers for dataset; normally you should not modify it for provided dataset(s).

+`utils/evaluation.py`: A class for calculating the average.

+`utils/param_parser.py`: Some classes for some extra parameter parsers.

+`utils/projection.py`: A library contains a series of projection operators.

+`utils/seq_parser.py`: A library controls the learning rate for step descent.

+`main.py`: It is used for experiment setting and to make the code starting.

+`model.py`: It contains fully connected polynomial network model and the convolutional polynomial network model we mentioned in the paper.

+`solver.py`: It contains the training and testing part of the code.

 ## Run experiment

 Use our single bound projection method for PN-Conv in Fashion-MNIST: `python main.py`.